fresconews/guides/analytics.md

 ## Event Key - `Camera session video duration`

 #### Description
-> The amount of time a user spends in the camera in one session.
+> The length of the video captured in the camera.
-A session begins when the camera is opened and ends when closed.

 #### Note